OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

     * [rankings inputted from the hospitals](https://github.com/OuhscBbmc/usnavy-billets/blob/master/data-phi-free/derived/hospital.csv).
     * [rankings inputted from the officers](https://github.com/OuhscBbmc/usnavy-billets/blob/master/data-phi-free/derived/officer.csv).
 1. Although there can be multiple billets per hospital, an officer ranks the global hospital, instead of a specific billet.
 Similarly, the hospital ranks an officer, instead of a billet ranking an officer.
 The billet capacity of a hospital is considered during the matching process.
+1. The following survey adequately addresses the current project needs, which involves only a few dozen hospitals and officers in one specialty.
+The survey framework would need to be generalized and scaled out, depending on the additional volume and types of specializations. https://bbmc.ouhsc.edu/redcap/surveys/?s=7XNAFK337W

 ### Sources
 1. This demonstration was developed primarily by [Will Beasley](http://ouhsc.edu/bbmc/team/), Assistant Professor of Research, University of Oklahoma College of Medicine, [Department of Pediatrics](http://www.oumedicine.com/pediatrics).
 The code developed for the billet marketplace project is open source and [available online](https://github.com/OuhscBbmc/usnavy-billets).